mathworks/docmaker/tbx/docmakerdoc/docconvert.md

 ### Steps

 The conversion consists of 7 steps:
-1. Read the Markdown file
+1. Read the Markdown document
 2. Convert Markdown to an HTML fragment using the [GitHub Markdown API](https://docs.github.com/en/rest/markdown) service
 3. Tidy up the HTML fragment in preparation for XML postprocessing
 4. Replace `.md` links in the fragment to `.html` -- Markdown links to Markdown, HTML links to HTML